 There are essentially two different ways to make money texting: answering questions or viewing ads.
 Multiple services throughout the 2000s allowed you to make money by answering questions via text (including ChaCha, AQA, and TexTango), but many of these have stopped service because of how easy it has become to search via Google or another search engine on your phone instead.
 However, this type of service still exists in the form of questions from companies looking to survey people for marketing purposes.

 The other type of paid-to-text service involves viewing ads for a fee.
 This helps marketers by getting their name and message in front of an audience without the investment of buying expensive ad time.
 If you don’t mind a banner ad here or there, this type of service will pay you for doing what you’re already spending a lot of time doing, anyway — looking at your phone.

 A Word of Caution About Paid-to-Text Services

 While these services all seem fairly straightforward, there’s always the risk — especially with new start-ups — that you might not eventually get paid.
 For example, KGB, a now-defunct directory service company, once operated a service in which clients could text questions and users would do the research to provide answers.
 It was found that researchers were not being adequately paid, resulting in a $1.3 million class-action lawsuit.

-Check out each service’s reviews when you download their app and keep expectations for your earning potential realistic.
-These apps typically pay well under one dollar per text message or ad view, so a paid-to-text gig is never going to be able to replace your regular job.
-Determine whether the time needed to complete each task is worth the low rate you’ll be paid, and know that paid-to-text services will only ever bring in a little bit of extra money.
+Check out each service’s reviews when you download the app and keep expectations for your earning potential realistic.
+These apps typically pay well under $1 per text message or ad view, so a paid-to-text gig is never going to be able to replace your regular source of income.
+Determine whether the time needed to complete each task is worth the rate you’ll be paid.

 It’s also important to note that while these services are free to join, text message and data rates still apply; this is particularly important to keep in mind if you don’t have an unlimited text messaging and data plan.